ydaniv/uijet/bfdocs/src/guides/widgets.md

 });
 ```

-uijet will automatically load the `List` Widget, create an instance of it, and attach it
+uijet will automatically load the `List` Widget, create an instance of it, and bind it
 to the DOM element set in the `element` option, once uijet initializes.

 The actual `List` view that will be created with the `id`: `groovie_list` is *injected* with
 the `List` Widget and all its *dependencies*.

-Note the `uiject.declare()` does not return an instance of the created view, rather it
+Note that `uiject.declare()` *does not return an instance* of the created view, rather it
 *registers* it to the uijet *sandbox*.
 The only way another component can communicate with it is via events.

 ## Using Composites

-uijet also has __composites__ bundled with it, which are higher level components
+uijet also has __Composites__ bundled with it, which are higher level components
-that are composed from 2 or more basic __widgets__.
+that are composed from 2 or more basic __Widgets__.

-Some of uijet's composites are:
+Some of uijet's Composites are:

 * Modal
 * Slider
 * Select
 * Datepicker

-Using a bundled composite only requires you to load that Widget beforehand:
+Using a bundled Composite only requires you to load it beforehand:

 ```javascript
 define([